 When teams are not physically in the same location, often the best way to measure employees performance is through outcomes and goal completion.
 Specifically, measurable goals are crucial, and tracking them frequently can help to ensure team members stay on track and that the team leader is able to identify problems before they become catastrophic.

 Having realistic expectations about these goals, time employees should be working and communicating those expectations will help everyone stay happier in their roles.

 Effective communication with your team is another major hurdle in virtual leadership.
 There’s a lot more room for misunderstandings when you don’t have the benefit of tone, facial expressions, and body language to help you decipher what someone means when there’s any ambiguity.

 That means there’s a higher chance of having miscommunications if the managers and team members in a virtual team are not excellent communicators.
 Communications must be clear and concise, even more so than they need to be otherwise.
 Provide enough detail and direction to avoid being ambiguous and eliminate any confusion.

 Be aware that not everyone on your team or in the virtual meeting will have English as their first language, as well as different cultural backgrounds.
 Keep these in mind when running meetings and involving the team.

 Verbal delivery is a key part of virtual meetings.
 Ensure you don’t talk too fast or others on the call might miss what you’re saying.
-This is something you can practice through virtual meeting simulations, where you record yourself speaking and listen back to what you are saying.
+This is something you can practice through interactive online exercises, where you record yourself speaking and listen back to what you are saying.